Jeff Koons

 It explains why people are drawn to art, and why we create it, despite its non-functionality in a functional-based world.
 It goes beyond our instincts toward progression, and taps into the more sensual faculties we possess.
 I mentioned before that it ultimately encourages the disinterestedness in the art.
 I delve into that a little more here.

 Whether or not you agree with this is up to you.
-You make the rules.
+You do make the rules anyway.

-Now lets use this to analyze Koons, because he takes a spin on Marcuse’s idea of the “emancipation of sensibility”. a controversial figure in the contemporary art world.
-Taking a look at some of his most porminent works: Balloon Venus Hohlen Fels (Magenta) and Play-Doh, I urge you to coem to your own conclusions about it.
+Now lets talk Koons.
+Least be said, he’s well…controversial.
+Taking a look at some of his most porminent works: Balloon Venus Hohlen Fels (Magenta) and Play-Doh, I urge you to come to your own conclusions about it.
 Would you say it is aesthetically pleasing?
 What would Marcuse think of it?
-What do you think of its $20 million valuation?
+What do you think of Play-Dohs $20 million valuation?

 Now, I want to ask the question.
 Do you think this is the whole picture?
 Are you convinced that his Play-Doh sculpture sold for $20 million because of some sort of capitalism-fueled catharsis?
 This is a rhetorical question, because for me, I doubt it.